By Dilara Soylu

-According to Fiesler, the “I am just an engineer” problem is caused by the common way computer science is taught, which treats ethics as its own specialization.
+According to Fiesler, negligence of ethics among engineers is caused by the common way computer science is taught, which treats ethics as its own specialization.
 She thinks ethics should be taught as part of the technical practice, rather than in its own class as is done at Stanford.
 In a forthcoming study, Fiesler looked into the syllabi of artificial intelligence courses in the institutions ranked top 20 in the nation by US News report.
 Out of the 100 classes surveyed, fewer than 20 had mention of an ethics-related topic, and the definition was intentionally left loose; this figure included the standalone ethics classes as well.
 Ideally, ethics would have been mentioned in more of these classes, especially given that their focus is on AI.

 In her talk, Fiesler listed arguments for integrating ethics into traditionally technical classes.
 Doing so conveys the strong message that ethics is “a part of the technical practice,” “avoids isolating ethics from its context,” and “ensures that everyone who takes a technical class is exposed to ethics content,” she says.
 I find the last argument particularly subtle but compelling.
 The barrier to entry to become a programmer is low for those who have access to the vast amount of resources the web has to offer: anyone can take an introductory coding class and apply the skills they learn to their own domain of specialty, often having the effect of speeding up their productivity.
 Also, getting up to speed with applying AI models to various problems keeps getting easier with ever-improving AI-as-a-service offerings by cloud computing companies.